-The program is made up of six-week and twelve-week courses organized into four twelve-week terms (48 weeks) and a six-week externship.
+The program is made up of six-week courses organized into four twelve-week terms (48 weeks) and a six-week externship.
 Each course offers 6 distance learning lessons.
 Courses are accessed through the Online Campus learning management system and offer both weekly synchronous activities scheduled with instructors and asynchronous lessons that can be completed as a student's weekly schedule allows.
-The program concludes with an externship in a foodservice establishment that allows students to gain valuable hands-on experience in a professional kitchen environment.
+The program concludes with an externship in a foodservice establishment that allows students to gain valuable handson experience in a professional kitchen environment.

-Students will be awarded the credential of Diploma in Professional Pastry Arts when the following graduation requirements have been met:
+Students will be awarded a Diploma in Professional Pastry Arts when the following have been met:

-- Completion of 52 quarter credit hours

-- · Completion of 150 externship hours

-- A minimum cumulative grade point average of 2.0
+- Completion of 59 quarter credit hours; - Completion of a minimum of 80% of the 910 scheduled hours; - Completion of the 160-hour Industry Externship course; - A minimum cumulative grade point average of 2.0.